flyteorg/flyte/rsts/index.rst

 Flyte is an open-source, container-native, structured programming and distributed processing platform.
 It enables highly concurrent, scalable and maintainable workflows for machine learning and data processing.

+It is implemented in Golang, and designed for container native execution and connecting external services.
+For external services, it offers backend plugins- allowing separating plugins from user code (Python library).

 Created at `Lyft <https://www.lyft.com/>`__ in collaboration with Spotify, Freenome and many others, Flyte provides first class support for Python, Java, and Scala, and is built directly on Kubernetes for all the benefits containerization provides: portability, scalability, and reliability.

-The core unit of execution in Flyte is the ``task``, which you can easily write with the Flytekit SDK:
+The core unit of execution in Flyte is the :ref:`task <divedeep-tasks>`, which you can easily write with the Flytekit SDK:

 .. tabbed:: python